YinJC/uk-tex-faq/FAQ-letterspace.md

----
-layout: page
-title: Changing the space between letters
+# Changing the space between letters
----

 A common technique in advertising copy (and other text whose actual content need not actually be _read_) is to alter the space